Fast quantum subroutines for the simplex method: Proofs

-\begin{theorem} Algorithm \ref{alg:findcolumn} ({\sc FindColumn}) returns a column $k \in N$ with reduced cost $\bar{c}_k < -\epsilon \|(A_B^{-1} A_k, \frac{c_k}{\|c_B\|})\|$, with expected number of iterations $O(\sqrt{n})$.
-The total gate complexity of the algorithm is $\tilde{O}(\frac{\sqrt{n}}{\epsilon}(\kappa d_c n + \kappa^2 d m))$. \end{theorem} \begin{proof} {\sc FindColumn} relies on three subroutines: $U_{\text{rhs}}$, {\sc CanEnter}, and the quantum search algorithm of \cite{brassard2002quantum}, which is a generalized version of Grover's search \cite{grover96fast} for the case in which the number of acceptable items in the search space is not known. $U_{\text{rhs}}$ can be constructed by repeatedly applying the procedure of Prop.~\ref{prop:sparsevec} controlled on the register containing the column index $k$; the total gate complexity is $\tilde{O}(d_c n)$.
+\begin{proof}{\it Proof of Thm.~\ref{thm:findcolumn}.} {\sc FindColumn} relies on three subroutines: $U_{\text{rhs}}$, {\sc CanEnter}, and quantum search, as described in Thm.~\ref{thm:ampamp}. $U_{\text{rhs}}$ can be constructed by repeatedly applying the procedure of Prop.~\ref{prop:sparsevec} controlled on the register containing the column index $k$; the total gate complexity is $\tilde{O}(d_c n)$.
 By Prop.~\ref{prop:canenter}, if the routine {\sc CanEnter} returns 1 then the reduced cost of column $A_k$ is $< -\epsilon \|(A_B^{-1} A_k, c_k)\|$ with respect to the rescaled data, with bounded probability.
-(We remark that the precision required in the amplitude estimation part of the routine is not affected by the superposition over the register containing the column index $k$.)
 We can boost this probability with repeated applications and a majority vote to make it as close to $1$ as desired.
 Notice that {\sc CanEnter} is applied to the rescaled data.
 In terms of the original data, the condition on the reduced cost becomes $\bar{c}_k < -\epsilon \|(A_B^{-1} A_k, \frac{c_k}{\|c_B\|})\|$, as claimed in the theorem statement (the rescaling of $A_k$ and $A_B^{-1}$ cancel out).